Great to have you back, Rush Lindbaugh and the Excellence in Broadcasting Network.

 Really?

-How are we gonna do this?
+How are we going to do this?

-How's this gonna happen?
+How's this going to happen?

-And who how's anybody gonna be saving $8,000?
+And how's anybody going to be saving $8,000?

-This is this is just it's this is irresponsible.
+This is irresponsible.

 And then he turned around.

-Today, I'm directing the Secretary of Transportation, Anthony Fox, who's right there, former mayor Charlotte, and Gina McCarthy, the administrator of EPA, two outstanding public servants.
+Today, I'm directing the Secretary of Transportation, Anthony Fox, who's right there, former mayor of Charlotte, and Gina McCarthy, the administrator of EPA, two outstanding public servants.

-Their charge, their goal is to develop fuel economy standards for heavy duty trucks that will take us well into the next decade, just like our cars.
+Their charge, their goal is to develop fuel economy standards for heavy-duty trucks that will take us well into the next decade, just like our cars.

 The only problem is these two people are clueless.